rjwilson-LASP/PSH/README.md

 - [References](README.md#references)

 ## Journal Publication
-In 2022, the whole community code project team (see [Magnetospheres of the Outer Planets Group Community Code](https://lasp.colorado.edu/home/mop/missions/juno/community-code)) wrote a paper about our efforts, the spherical harmonic coefficients used, and the differents codes.
+In 2022, the whole community code project team (see [Magnetospheres of the Outer Planets Group Community Code](https://lasp.colorado.edu/home/mop/missions/juno/community-code)) wrote a paper about our efforts, the spherical harmonic coefficients used, and the different codes.
 This was published in January 2023 in Space Science Reviews:

 Wilson, R.J., Vogt, M.F., Provan, G. et al. Internal and External Jovian Magnetic Fields: Community Code to Serve the Magnetospheres of the Outer Planets Community. **Space Sci Rev** _219_, 15 (2023). [https://doi.org/10.1007/s11214-023-00961-3](https://doi.org/10.1007/s11214-023-00961-3)

 They also provided a SharedIt link to the PDF, which does not require access to SSR to open: [https://rdcu.be/c5I71](https://rdcu.be/c5I71)

-Figure 1 of the paper was created using the JupiterMag.Internal.JRMFig5() function of the Python [JupiterMag Community Code](https://doi.org/10.5281/zenodo.6822191), but during the publication process it gained a weird smear artifact when converted from our orignal PDF figure.
-We spotted this too late to correct in the paper, but the Jupitermag code does provide a clean output!
+Figure 1 of the paper was created using the JupiterMag.Internal.JRMFig5() function of the Python [_JupiterMag Community Code_]([https://doi.org/10.5281/zenodo.6822191](https://github.com/mattkjames7/JupiterMag)), but during the publication process it gained a weird smear artifact when converted from our original PDF figure.
+We spotted this too late to correct in the paper, but the _JupiterMag_ code does provide a clean output!
 Feel free to try it yourself.

 If using our codes in your study, please cite both our codes and this paper in your publications.